 - For all banners, use the Banner Section tweaks to adjust the fonts, colors, and styles for the buttons and text overlays.

 Add a text overlay in the Page Description field of the General tab.
+Keep in mind, only users with Owner or Administrator permissions on a site can add a Page Description.
 You can format the text as headers and buttons.
 Page Title text doesn't display.

 Create a slideshow banner at the top of a Layout Page by adding a Slideshow Gallery Block as the first block on the page.